masterteam-ntua/master-team-website/_pages/admissions.md

                 in the following <a href="https://www.doatap.gr/home_english/foreign_hei/" target="_blank" class="font-weight-bold">list</a>.
             </li>
             <li class="mb-3">
-                Copy of transcripts of grades from all previous universities attended (in Greek or English).
+                Copy of transcripts of grades from all previous Universities attended (in Greek or English).
 Accepted candidates must submit official transcripts.
             </li>
             <li class="mb-3">
                 Certificate of Proficiency in English (at least level B2), as evidenced by a degree from an English-speaking country's Educational Body or a Certificate of Proficiency in English (Toefl, IELTS, University of Michigan, University of Cambridge, a National Certificate of Language Proficiency, etc.).
 If selected for an interview, candidates will be expected to demonstrate a solid understanding of the English language.
             </li>
             <li class="mb-3">
                 Two Letters of Recommendation.
 Letters of recommendation must be submitted electronically through the Online Application platform (see <a href="#Application_Process_Section"><strong>Application Process</strong></a> below).
-Do not send hard copies or have them sent.
-Within the application you will be asked to provide the name, institution, and email address for each of your desired recommenders.
+Within the application candidates will be asked to provide the name, institution, and email address for each of the desired recommenders.
 For the majority of candidates this means two references from academic staff at their previous institution(s) who have taught them at degree level, and who, preferably, can comment on subjects or skills relevant to the M.Sc. program.
 If the candidate has been out of higher education for more than four years, they can provide a professional reference instead.
             </li>
             <li class="mb-3">
                 Resume/CV in English (max.
 2 pages), which will include all information about the candidate’s education, research or professional activity and interests.